Checle/web-zones/README.md

 ### Terminate a zone from the outside

-Cancels all pending tasks of a zone.
+Cancels all pending tasks of a zone after a minute.

 ```javascript
 await Zone.exec(application)